JeremyRand/namecoin.org/download/index.md

 ## NMControl Middleware

 NMControl connects your browser/application to the client.
 It allows you, for example, to browse .bit domains.
 [Source and installation instructions on Github](https://github.com/namecoin/nmcontrol).

+**Generally, we recommend ncdns instead of NMControl.**  Usage of NMControl may be warranted in the following circumstances:

+* You rely on reproducible builds of the non-installer binaries.
+(Python source code is inherently reproducible; ncdns is not yet reproducible.)
+* You rely on the non-default Private Mode of NMControl.
+(Private Mode prevents external DNS traffic from `.bit` lookups; ncdns can trigger such lookups from Unbound.)
+* You rely on encrypted DNS (e.g. DoH) for non-`.bit` lookups, **and** you rely on the Windows installer (NMControl's installer won't affect non-`.bit` DNS lookups, while ncdns installs DNSSEC-Trigger, which will interfere with DoH.)

 <div class="row">